Open Source Happy Hour

 I had a whole two extra years of grad school just because I was the one running the code, you know?

-It was great.
-I get to make $20,000 a year, two more years in a row, and no publications.
+So it's like, it is great.
+I get to make $20,000 a year, two more years in a row and no publications.

 Well, my PhD code was in C++, so maybe that was an issue.

 Of course I do.
 David Beasley.
 Oh, my.
-So, yeah, that was a lot of fun, SWIG days.
+So, yeah, that was a lot of fun.

 And so now we have these incredibly powerful libraries that I think have, you know, kind of changed the ecosystem quite a bit, right?